muscaestar/myBlog/content/en/post/Start-a-Multi-Language-Blog-with-HUGO.md

 # In the End
 So far, a multi language blog is successfully built.
 It already has a pretty easy workflow for blogging, and it's actually enough for daily use.
-For explorers, there're still plenty of advanced functionality of Hugo, and for me, I'll start working on the integration of Hugo and Emacs.
+For explorers, there're still plenty of advanced functionalities of Hugo, and for me, I'll start working on the integration of Hugo and Emacs, org-mode.